 Saussois and Andreas Oberg.
 He is an in-demand teacher, recording

 artist and performer, and lives in Portland, Oregon. heypetekrebs.com

 From Tacoma, Washington, Dudley Hill has always been at home on the acoustic guitar, with his first recording being a collection of American fiddle tunes, entitled From a Northern Family.
 Dudley was a founding member of Pearl Django, helped shape the sound of the band, and contributed a number of fine compositions to the Pearl Django repertoire.
 Dudley retired from Pearl Django in 2004 for health reasons.
 In January 2005 Dudley lost his long, hard fought battle with cancer.
 Dudley was a wonderful artist and human being and will be missed by all of us.

 You can read the obituary from the Seattle Times by clicking HERE and from the Tacoma News Tribune by clicking HERE

 Shelley D. Park – Guitar

 Born in Winnipeg, Park moved to Vancouver to pursue her career as a guitar builder.
 (Pearl Django performs and records primarily on Park guitars.)
 Shelley has been featured in articles in Acoustic Guitar magazine on several occasions.
-She has worked with several of Vancouver’s Hot Club bands and played rhythm guitar on a recent Bob Brozman album.
+She has worked with several of Vancouver’s Hot Club bands and played rhythm guitar on a Bob Brozman album.
 She left Pearl Django in 2001 devote

 her time to lutherie.
 Visit Shelley's web site at ParkGuitars.com.